 Technically, it's classified in the powered parachute category (PPC), eminently logical since that's what it is!

 Maverick is in essence a four-wheeled dune buggy with a big pusher prop, rugged off-road suspension, and an easily-deployed paraglider-like canopy that gives the car it's airborne capabilities, but stows neatly on top of the car when more earthly thrills, or a visit to a third-world native village to do good works, (it's designed "mission"), are desired.
+Dan Johnson put up a broader post on it recently, but I didn't want to miss the chance to share this fun video again of the Maverick in action.
+Very impressive the way ti handles the sandy road, and there are other vids of the test program and airshow visits too.

 Since it's approved by the DOT (Dept. of Transportation) for travel, you're good to go on land and in the air.